schochastics/netrankr/cran-comments.md

 ## Resubmission

-This is a resubmission of the package.
+This is a resubmission of the initial submission.
 In this version I have added an appropriate reference for the method in the 'Description' field of the DESCRIPTION file.

+Note: This is the second try of the resubmission since the first apparently failed.
+If you receive the submission twice, I appologize for any inconvenience.

 ---